Making an application for building regulation approval

 How to apply

-All applications can be paid for via cheque or card (please note that for credit card payments there is a fee of 1.65% for £50 and over.
+All applications can be paid for via cheque or card (please note that for credit card payments there is a fee of 1.65 percent for £50 and over.
 Please be advised that cheques need to be made payable to Blaby District Council).

 Guidance notes for building control applications Form